Gravitational Baryogenesis in $f(R)$ Cosmologies: Inflation and reheating in cosmologies

-The production of particles~\cite{KL2024} is represented by a scalar field, which is considered as a \textit{spectator field} which need not have interactions with the Standard Model particles or the inflaton.
-Cosmological gravitational particle production (CGPP) is a semiclassical process in that the external gravitational field is not quantized, but the spectator field $\psi$ is quantized.
-It is assumed that the background geometry is rigid, that is the spectator field has no backreaction on the geometry.
-This is justified as the energy density contributed by the produced particles does not dominate the mass-energy density.
+Cosmological gravitational production of particles~\cite{KL2024} (CGPP) is represented by a \textit{spectator} scalar field $\psi$ of mass $m$ which has a conformal coupling $\xi R \psi^{2}$ to the Ricci scalar.
+This cosmological particle production is treated as a semiclassical process in that the gravitational field is not quantized and is assumed to have a rigid geometry unaffected by the particle production.
+The field $\psi$ is quantized in terms of a set of mode functions $\chi_{k}(\eta)$, where $\eta$ is the conformal time $d\eta \equiv dt/a$ but, as the metric is non-stationary, a new set is required for different values of $\eta$.
+In terms of the sets $\chi_{k}^{\mathrm{in}}(\eta)$ and $\chi_{k}^{\mathrm{out}}(\eta)$ valid for $\eta \rightarrow -\infty$ and $\eta \rightarrow \infty$ respectively, the comoving number density $n$ and energy density $\rho$ of the produced particles are